Writer’s Crisis. Part I.

 On the contrary, even if you truly want to write something melancholic or cynical, it should be satiated with colors – alright, let them be shades of black.
 Let’s play along, an anonymous gothic hero!

 After I made the last sip of my morning coffee, probably darker than the hidden corners of my soul, I got dressed, as suitably as I could, imitating the fashion demands of half-blinded social circles, self-proclaimed Bohemians who only pretend to have heard of secret societies of doomed poets… I felt exactly like that hopeless poetic creature forgotten by the world.
 My sufferings made me special.
-Without them, I would blend with the rest of the people around me, it wasn’t my cup of tea.
+Without them I would blend with the rest of the people around me, and living ordinarily never was my cup of tea.
 I girded up my loins to leave my dusty room of stagnated thoughts.
 However, instead of going with the flow, pretend that I’m like all others – working, striving to achieve something, being highly motivated to accomplish absolutely useless tasks – I changed my direction and stepped into the shady alleys of a dormant park… The trees, my olden friends, were curiously observing me passing by… I saw their wise profound eyes among the branches.
 I felt that fantasies live inside their trunks.
-Many years ago, owing to John Ronald Reuel Tolkien, I changed my attitude to trees: they became even more alive to me, I knew that even the smallest tree is an heir of avital Ents… The atmosphere of my favorite park, which always seems to be an enchanted forest, transformed that doleful creature who hated the world in the morning into a benignant figure who suddenly smiled so peacefully, having sensed that a new fanciful story was being born within…
+Many years ago, owing to John Ronald Reuel Tolkien, I changed my attitude to trees: they became even more alive to me, and I started believing that the smallest tree is an heir of avital Ents… The atmosphere of my favorite park, which always seems to be an enchanted forest, transformed that doleful creature who hated the world in the morning into a benignant figure who suddenly smiled so peacefully, having sensed that a new fanciful story was being born within her imaginative mind.

 In the paragraph above, you can observe an unhurried mood change, from pathetic to elevated.
 And whereas I decided to recreate a certain gradation of emotions, my third attempt would be to write something inspiring, slightly amusing, and motivational.